deva-prakash-j/java-interview-prep/spring/spring-core.md

 ---

 ## Conclusion
 Spring Core is the backbone of the entire Spring ecosystem.
 Mastering these concepts allows developers to build modular, maintainable, and testable applications.
-With 20+ years of experience, understanding how Spring orchestrates all these components under the hood gives a strategic edge in architecting modern Java applications.
+Understanding how Spring orchestrates all these components under the hood gives a strategic edge in architecting modern Java applications.

 For advanced Spring topics, one should delve into:
 - Spring Boot auto-configuration internals